Are You Okay Or Are You An Eldest Daughter?

 @itskennysworld Replying to @abcdefghijk_lmnopgrstuvz #itskennysworld #trending #blowthisup #fyp #tiktokim19 #notaminor #educational #oldestdaughtersyndrome #childhoodtrauma ♬ Monkeys Spinning Monkeys - Kevin MacLeod & Kevin The Monkey

-Parentification, Tyler adds, is more likely to happen in families where there is difficulty or dysfunction.
-"Offspring can end up taking on some of the roles, worries, and responsibilities of the parents," she says.
-"Whereas things like mental health difficulties, addiction issues, and generational trauma are much more out in the open now.
-Even a decade ago, these things were kept behind closed doors and often children were left to pick up the pieces, keeping things secret behind a wall of shame so as to make things appear normal."

-A video unpacking eldest daughter syndrome from Kennedy, 19, a New York-based TikTok creator, has 55.5k views and over 5k comments.
+A video unpacking eldest daughter syndrome from TikTok creator Kennedy, 19, has 55.5k views and over 5k comments.
 Kennedy tells Refinery29 that being a first-born daughter has definitely shaped her personality.
 "I didn’t even notice how different and intense my mom’s parenting originally was until my younger siblings were born," she says.
-"I have a 10-year-old sister and a soon-to-be 2-year-old brother, and while my mom definitely loves us all equally and we are her life, she parents them much more gently than she did me.
+"I have a 10-year-old sister and a soon-to-be 2-year-old brother, and while my mum definitely loves us all equally and we are her life, she parents them much more gently than she did me.
 Granted, our living situations are very different than when it was just the two of us now that she’s married and we live much more comfortably.
-But as I got older, my mom realized a lot of her parenting techniques were abusive (again, generational trauma) and she unlearned a lot of them once my sister was born."
+But as I got older, my mum realised a lot of her parenting techniques were abusive (again, generational trauma) and she unlearned a lot of them once my sister was born."

 @joycehasatiktok in other news, this cheesecake from mümü is delicious #eldestdaughter #eldestchild #immigrantparents #growingupasian #koreanparents #lovelanguage ♬ original sound - Joyce